railsuser2014/openobject-doc-book-en/3/3_8/statutory_taxes.rst

 .. index::
    single: module; account_simulation

-.. tip::  Simulated balance
+.. tip::  Simulated Balance

 	While you are printing account balances,
-	if you have installed the :mod:`account_simulation` module from addons-extra, Open ERP asks you which level of simulation to execute.
+	if you have installed the :mod:`account_simulation` module from ``extra-addons``, OpenERP asks you which level of
+	simulation to execute.

 	Results will vary depending on the level selected.